 Another option is specially designed inserts/insoles.
 They are usually less expensive than orthotics, since they are just inserts and not the entire shoe, and they can offer the specific support that you may need.

-Athletic shoes offer a plethora of choices for different foot types, and this makes them a valuable option for people suffering from pain because of their footwear.
+Athletic or running shoes offer a plethora of choices for different foot types, and this makes them a valuable option for people suffering from pain because of their footwear.
 Athletic shoes also have quality cushioning and shock absorption since they are designed for physical activity.
 Because of this, they are some of the most comfortable, back-friendly footwear options.